 Each year, Cinespia brings classic cult favorites to the hallowed resting place of such Hollywood greats as Rudolph Valentino and Bugsy Siegel.
-This year’s first batch of screenings includes The Neverending Story, Drive, Almost Famous and Casablanca.
+This year’s first batch of screenings includes Beetlejuice, The Matrix, Legally Blonde and Rear Window.

 Angelenos line up for hours to partake in the concept—and to enjoy DJ sets, dance parties, sleepovers and more magical mischief otherwise strictly forbidden behind the cemetery gates.
 It’s an L.A. rite of passage, a quintessential summer experience and one of the best film venues in the city.
 Just be sure to get your ticket early, arrive early (doors open at 6:45pm), pee early… it’s getting a bit overcrowded, to say the least.